cabo/senml-jc/green.md

 {::include lora-tx-concentrator.md}
 {: #lora-tx-concentrator title="LoRa concentrator Transmit Energy (mJ)"}

-## Indirect Impacts of higher energy use.
+## Indirect Impacts of Higher Energy Use.

 LoRa nodes are frequently arranged to transmit data periodically, for example, every 10 minutes.
 This contribution is based on the assumption of using a coin-cell powered LoRa node that is designed to report a message containing either a JSON structure or a CBOR structure each time it wakes up.
 LoRa has a maximum packet size of 255 bytes.
 Two detailed examples are illustrated below; they are based on data from examples ex2 and ex3.